pinarelcin/Ecommerce/README.md

 What i consider is in the future I can offer them different projects and their fixed costs and offer multiple modifications with approximate costs-

 Features Left to Implement
-Html5 & Css are base but Bootstrap will be used to set up forms, buttons and modals..
+Html5 & Css are base but Bootstrap will be used to set up forms, nav bars, buttons and modals..

 JQuery